AzuraCast/AzuraCast/Readme.md

 ## Questions?
 Comments?
 Feedback?

-Ponyville Live! is a volunteer project, and we depend on your support and feedback to keep growing.
+AzuraCast is a volunteer project, and we depend on your support and feedback to keep growing.

 Issues for the PVLive codebase are tracked in this repository's Issues section on Github.
 Anyone can create a new issue for the project, and you are encouraged to do so.

 If you have any further questions, comments or suggestions, just visit the [Contact Us](http://ponyvillelive.com/contact) page for more information on how to reach our team.

+## Contribute to AzuraCast

+This codebase is Free and Open Source Software, both to help our team maintain transparency and to encourage contributions from the developer community.
+If you see a bug or other issue with the codebase, please report an issue or submit a pull request!